awsdocs/amazon-s3-userguide/doc_source/example_s3_Scenario_UsingLargeFiles_section.md

 #### [ \.NET ]

 **AWS SDK for \.NET**
- To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/dotnetv3/S3/#code-examples)\.
+ There's more on GitHub\.
+Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/dotnetv3/S3/#code-examples)\.
 Call functions that transfer files to and from an S3 bucket using the Amazon S3 TransferUtility\.

 ```